nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. CS2100 TA requests to create a new lab record.
-2. ProgrammerError requests for lab details.
+2. ProgrammerError requests for the lab number and lab total score.
-3. CS2100 TA specifies the lab name and total score.
+3. CS2100 TA specifies the lab number and total score.
 4. ProgrammerError creates a lab record for every student.

    Use case ends.

 **Extensions**

 * 3a.
-The given lab name is not unique or lab score < 0.
+The given lab number is not unique, or lab number not an integer between 1 and 13 (inclusive), or lab score not a positive integer between 1 and 100 (inclusive).
   * 3a1.
 ProgrammerError shows an error message.

     Use case resumes at 2.